salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 	* Resource creation MUST respond with location of created resource

 * RateLimit-Limit
 	* Rate limiting - Ceiling for the given resource.
 Value MUST start from one(1).
 * RateLimit-Remaining
 	* Rate limiting - Number of requests left for the window.
 Value MUST be "RateLimit-Limit" - requests made in window.
 * RateLimit-Reset
 	* Rate limiting - When window is reset.
 Value MUST be a specific time in UTC epoch seconds.

+* Etag
+	* Responses MUST respond to all requests with a "Etag" header that MUST be less than 1024 characters.
+Characters MUST be within US-ASCII.

 * Request-Id
-	* Responses MUST include
+	* Responses MUST include.
+MUST be less than 1024 characters.
+Characters MUST be within US-ASCII.
 * Original-Request-Id
-	* MUST be back of Request's Original-Request-Id if provided
+	* MUST be back of Request's Original-Request-Id if provided.

 * Content-Type
 	* Responses SHOULD be "application/json"